Mariota looks sharp for Titans; Packers' Adams goes deep

 It was a nice, if brief, start for Mariota.
 He's picking up a new scheme under his third head coach in four seasons.

+"I thought we got into rhythm.
+We were able to go down and score a touchdown, which is always good.
+And hopefully we can just continue to build off of that," Mariota said.

+Packers receiver Davante Adams needed just one series to show he was in midseason form before joining starting quarterback Aaron Rodgers and many other Packers starters on the sideline.

-Quarterback Aaron Rodgers was one of many Packers starters to sit out.
-But backup Brett Hundley showed glimpses of improvement under center, going 6 of 8 for 95 yards and an 8-yard score to running back Jamaal Williams on the drive after Tennessee's score.
+But backup Brett Hundley showed glimpses of improvement under center, going 9 of 14 for 108 yards and an 8-yard score to running back Jamaal Williams on the drive after Tennessee's score.

 Hundley did his best impression of Rodgers by hitting Adams in stride down the left sideline for a 48-yard completion.
 The Packers' No. 1 receiver had a step on new Titans cornerback Malcolm Butler before getting pushed out at the 3, setting up Williams' score two plays later.